Product Tester: How to Get Paid to Test Products at Home

 3. Johnson & Johnson

 With the Friends & Neighbors program, you can test new products at home in exchange for your opinions.
 You may be smelling new body wash scents, trying mascara, testing dental floss or sampling other household items.
 After a survey closes, you may even receive a gift card as payment.
+Definitely a fun way to make money online testing products for a trusted brand name in the United State

 The Snuggle Bear Den hosts review programs for laundry products.
 Interestingly, some product assignments go beyond traditional reviews.
 One assignment had participants use dryer sheets to make craft projects which could be shared on social media.